 RCW 39.10.580

-The Project Review Committee established pursuant to RCW 39.10.240 shall establish a Public-Private Project Subcommittee to review applications regarding Public-Private Agreements.
-The Public-Private Project Subcommittee must include individuals with expertise in the fields of public policy, public finance, management consulting, engineering or architectural design, construction, public-private partnerships, and public works law.
-Members of the Public-Private Project Subcommittee shall be nominated by the Project Review Committee and approved by the Capital Projects Advisory Review Board in sufficient numbers such that each proposed Public-Private Agreement is reviewed by a panel of members with each of the above-listed areas of expertise.
+The Capital Projects Advisory Review Board shall establish a Public-Private Project Review Subcommittee of the Project Review Committee to review applications regarding Public-Private Agreements.
+The Public-Private Project Subcommittee must include individuals with expertise in the fields of public policy, public finance, management consulting, engineering or architectural design, construction, construction management, public-private partnerships, and public works law.
+Members of the Public-Private Project Review Subcommittee shall be nominated by the Project Review Committee and approved by the Capital Projects Advisory Review Board in sufficient numbers such that each proposed Public-Private Agreement is reviewed by a panel of members with each of the above-listed areas of expertise.

-A Public Body desiring to issue a Request for Proposals for a Public-Private Agreement must apply for and receive approval from the Public-Private Project Subcommittee.
-The Public-Private Project Subcommittee and the Public Body must follow the project approval process set forth in RCW 39.10.280 and apply the review and approval standards of that section.
-The appeal process set forth in RCW 39.10.290 applies to the Public-Private Project Subcommittee’s determination regarding a Public-Private Agreement.
+A Public Body desiring to procure a Public-Private Agreement must apply for and receive approval from the Public-Private Project Review Subcommittee.
+The Public-Private Project Review Subcommittee and the Public Body must follow the project approval process set forth in RCW 39.10.280 and apply the review and approval standards of that section.
+The Capital Projects Advisory Review Board may prescribe and publish additional criteria to be applied by the Public-Private Project Review Subcommittee in evaluating proposed Public-Private Projects.

+The appeal process set forth in RCW 39.10.290 applies to the Public-Private Project Review Subcommittee’s determination regarding a Public-Private Agreement.
 An application regarding a Public-Private Agreement is not subject to and does not affect the number of projects or dollar values to be reviewed by the Project Review Committee pursuant to RCW 39.10.250.

-In its application regarding a Public-Private Agreement, the Public Body must additionally provide the following:

-A draft of the Request for Proposals;

-A draft form of the Public-Private Agreement; and

-A Project Report from the Public Body in a form acceptable to the committee including, but not limited to: (1) a general description of the proposed Public-Private Facility and Public Private Agreement; (2) the policy and regulatory structure for overseeing the Public-Private Facility and its operations, including on-going governmental oversight; (3) a discussion of financial data and pro formas, including issues of cost and revenue allocation, taxation, profit-sharing, and all anticipated public and private funding sources; (4) advertising and marketing; (5) use of new technologies; (6) lease terms, if any, and termination clauses; (7) additional responsibilities by both the private Concessionaire and the Public Body during the lease period; (8) financial evaluation of the Public-Private Facility; (9) the anticipated advantages of entering into the anticipated Public-Private Agreement for Design-Build-Finance-Operate-Maintain or Design-Build-Operate-Maintain services, and (10) the Public Body’s plans to protect subcontractors, suppliers, and laborers, and to promote participation by minority, women-owned, veteran-owned, small, disadvantaged, or underutilized businesses.
+In its application regarding a Public-Private Agreement, the Public Body must additionally provide a Project Report in a form acceptable to the Subcommittee including, but not limited to: (1) a general description of the proposed Public-Private Facility and Public Private Agreement; (2) the policy and regulatory structure for overseeing the Public-Private Facility and its operations, including on-going governmental oversight; (3) the Public Body’s business case analysis, if any, (4) a discussion of financial data,pro formas, cost and revenue allocation, taxation, profit-sharing, and anticipated public and private funding sources; (5) financial evaluation of the Public-Private Facility including, the Public Body’s a value-for-money analysis, if any, (6) advertising and marketing; (7) use of new technologies; (8) lease terms, if any, and termination clauses; (9) additional responsibilities by both the private Concessionaire and the Public Body during the Agreement period; (10) ; (11) the anticipated advantages of entering into the anticipated Public-Private Agreement for Design-Build-Finance-Operate-Maintain or Design-Build-Operate-Maintain services, and (12) the Public Body’s plans to protect subcontractors, suppliers, and laborers, and to promote participation by minority, women-owned, veteran-owned, small, disadvantaged, or underutilized businesses.

 Deviation from the requirements of RCW 39.10.500 through .580 provides grounds to deny approval of a project, but shall not invalidate any Public-Private Agreement after approval or award except through timely protest.